26259/KalisaIneza/README.md

 - Ensure the `package` declaration at the top of each `.java` file matches the directory structure under `src`.
 - If you see `NoClassDefFoundError` or `ClassNotFoundException`, confirm that you used `-d out` when compiling and that `-cp out` is provided when running.

-## Next steps

-- I can fix package declarations and move files into matching directories automatically — tell me if you'd like me to update the Java files and recompile them.

----
-File: `_26259/README.md` — updated with clearer instructions and troubleshooting tips.